Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows Modbury North's median income at $48,835 and average income at $54,573.
-This is lower than Greater Adelaide's median income of $54,808 and average income of $66,852.
-By September 2025, estimates based on an 8.8% Wage Price Index growth suggest Modbury North's median income will be approximately $53,132 and average income $59,375.
-The 2021 Census places Modbury North's household, family, and personal incomes between the 37th and 41st percentiles.
-Incomes ranging from $1,500 to $2,999 account for 37.2% of individuals in Modbury North, similar to the metropolitan region's 31.8%.
-After housing expenses, 86.4% of income remains for other costs.
-The area's SEIFA income ranking places it in the fifth decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Modbury North has an income below the national average.
+The median income is $48,835 and the average income stands at $54,573.
+This contrasts with Greater Adelaide's figures of a median income of $54,808 and an average income of $66,852.
+Based on Wage Price Index growth of 10.17% since financial year 2023, current estimates for Modbury North would be approximately $53,802 (median) and $60,123 (average) as of March 2026.
+According to the 2021 Census figures, household, family and personal incomes in Modbury North rank modestly, between the 37th and 41st percentiles.
+The income distribution shows that 37.2% of individuals earn between $1,500 and $2,999, consistent with the metropolitan region's trend of 31.8% in the same category.
+After housing expenses, 86.4% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income